Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Festival du Bois Admission

-Below are the admission prices for 2026 if you pay online as of mid-December, 2025.
+Below are the admission prices for 2026, valid for online payments made as of late January 2026.
 Tickets at the gate usually cost a bit more.
 The prices quoted below include all taxes and online fees.

 • Friday (March 6th): Free but limited amount, so advanced registration is recommended